How to Create Amazing Video Intros with Catchy Opening Shots

 If you can get these concepts through in the first few opening shots of your video, there’s a great chance the viewer will want to keep watching for more information.
 People have plenty of problems in their lives.
 And if someone has created a remedy, why wouldn’t the potential customer want to hear them out?

-The use of music, voiceovers, sound effects, and other audio literally gives your brand a voice.
+The use of voiceovers, video intro sound effects, and other audio literally give your brand a voice.
 It allows you to do everything from capture attention and share important information to create funny noises and engage people of all ages.

-Check out this clip of The Mummy trailer without music or sound effects to see how big of an impact it can have on the experience.
+Check out this clip of The Mummy trailer without background noise or sound effects to see how big of an impact it can have on the experience.

 Without high-quality sound, your video will struggle to hold anyone’s attention for more than a few seconds.
 This makes it crucial that you use efficient sound equipment, quality effects, and a clear voice as your speaker.